 A. Definition and Application

-• Current Cost Accounting (CCA) adjusts assets and liabilities to reflect their current market value.
+- Current Cost Accounting (CCA) measures assets and liabilities at their current replacement cost instead of historical cost.

-• Example: A transportation company revaluing its fleet to reflect rising vehicle prices.
+- Example: A transportation company revaluing its fleet to reflect rising vehicle prices provides more realistic asset values and expense recognition.

 B. Advantages of CCA